motorlearner/blogdown-website-old/content/blog/freqstats_series/01_probability/index.markdown

 More generally, the probability that a process produces a certain outcome is the frequency at which that outcome is observed *in the long run*, i.e. *if the process is repeated infinitely often*.

 Note that, when subscribing to the frequentist interpretation, it only makes sense to assign probabilities to outcomes of repeatable processes.
 Without repetition, there cannot be a frequency.
 For example, does it make sense to talk about the probability of getting a sum of at least 10 when rolling three dice?
 Yes, because "rolling three dice" is repeatable, so there can be a frequency of getting at least 10.
 Does it make sense to talk about the probability of winning when buying a lottery ticket?
 Yes, because "buying a lottery ticket" is repeatable, so there can be a frequency of winning.
 Does it make sense to talk about the probability of the [simulation hypothesis](https://en.wikipedia.org/wiki/Simulation_hypothesis) being true?
-No, because there is no repeatable process, so there cannot be a frequency at which the simulation hypothesis is true. <a class="fn" href="#bayes-foot" id="bayes-text" aria-describedby="footnote-label"> <span>It does make sense under a different interpretation of probability... </span></a> Many misinterpretations of frequentist statistical concepts can be avoided simply by remembering that probabilities are only assigned to outcomes of repeatable processes.
+No, because there is no repeatable process, so there cannot be a frequency at which the simulation hypothesis is true. <a href="#bayes-foot" id="bayes-text" aria-describedby="footnote-label"></a> Many misinterpretations of frequentist statistical concepts can be avoided simply by remembering that probabilities are only assigned to outcomes of repeatable processes.

 <p class="keypoint">
 <b>✔️ Probability as a long-run frequency</b><br>